Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ---
-title: "Why Scripting is Nicer With Nushell"
+title: "Scripting is More Fun With Nushell"
 date: 2025-08-31
-tags: ["Nushell"]
+tags: ["Nushell", "GitHub", "Scripting"]
 draft: false
 ---